silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/06_extending/adding_middleware.md

 with other middlewares in sequence and not have to worry about the order of execution.

-In `silverstripe-graphql`, middleware is used for query execution, but could ostensibly be used elsewhere too if the API ever accommodates such an expansion.
+In `silverstripe/graphql`, middleware is used for query execution, but could ostensibly be used elsewhere too if the API ever accomodates such an expansion.

 [notice]